virtualstaticvoid/rails_simple_config/README.md

 ### Define configuration settings

-Define your settings in the generated `secrets.yml` and `config.yml` file, found in your Rails root directory.
+Define your settings in the generated `secrets.yml` and `config.yml` file, found in your Rails `config` directory.

 The file contains sections for the development, test and production Rails environments, and a shared section.
 It can also contain ERB code so that more advanced configuration scenarios can be supported.